zkyseu/O2SFormer/README.md

 </details>

 <details>
   <summary>2.
-Train the model for 50 epochs</summary>
+Train the model for 20 epochs</summary>

-We use the O2SFormer trained for 50 epochs as an example to demonstrate how to train our model.
+We use the O2SFormer trained for 20 epochs as an example to demonstrate how to train our model.

 You can also train our model on a single process:
 ```sh
 bash train.sh /path/config
 ```

-You can run our model with multi-GPUs with following code:
+You can run our model on multi-GPUs with following code:
 ```sh
 bash dist_train.sh /path/config num_gpus
 ```